Small Batch Blueberry Muffins

 a complete list of ingredients and substitutions can be found in the recipe card below

-- Plain flour and baking powder: are the dry ingredients that form the structure in these small batch muffins.
+- Plain flour bicarbonate soda and baking powder: are the dry ingredients that form the structure in these small batch muffins, while making them super soft and fluffy

 - Cinnamon and Vanilla extract: for flavour.
 Cinnamon for a little bit of spice and vanilla for that much-loved bakery flavour.

-- Sugars: for sweetness, I’ve used both brown sugar and white sugar (granulated sugar).
-Not too much -just the perfect amount to keep them not too sweet.
-A sprinkling of Demerara sugar (course sugar) over the top of the muffins before baking is the best way to ensure the ultimate crunchy top.
+- Sugar: for sweetness, I’ve used caster (superfine) sugar A sprinkling of Demerara sugar (course sugar) over the top of the muffins before baking is the best way to ensure the ultimate crunchy top.

-- Vegetable oil, egg and sour cream: are the wet ingredients that will give us a deliciously moist muffin.
-Vegetable oil can be substituted for canola oil and Greek yogurt can replace the sour cream.
-Use the same quantity of each.
+- Melted butter, egg, buttermilk and sour cream: are the wet ingredients that will give us a deliciously moist muffin.
+Greek yogurt can be used instead of the sour cream.
+Use the same amount as the sour cream.

 - Fresh blueberries: for best results, I like to use fresh berries.
 If using frozen blueberries, see tips below